Table of Contents

 Images are not yet available when debugging CreateMultiple and UpdateMultiple plugins.
 To work around this:

-- Add the following setting to your secure config and change your plugin
+1. Add the following setting to plugin step's secure config

 Be sure to cleanup before deploying to downstream environments!